Quick Start#

 pip install jax-tvm-ffi

-After installation, add_one_cuda can be registered as a target to JAX’s ffi_call.
+After installation, add_one_cuda can be registered as a target for JAX’s ffi_call.

 # Step 1.
 Load `build/add_one_cuda.so`